A tale of two mega-projects: Project Energy Connect and Snowy 2.0 timelines (Part 2)

 Source: AP, Alex Ellinghausen

 2017-12-20 The official feasibility study was published.
-The base case estimate of final cost is projected to be $3.8 to $4.5b.
+The base case estimate of final cost is projected to be between $3.8 to $4.5b.
 The full cost and economic modelling sections of the report are omitted from the public release, but the executive summary states “work confirms that the benefits of the Project exceed the expected cost of the Project by a substantial margin.”

 2018-03-02 The Federal Government purchased the New South Wales government’s 58% stake, and the Victorian government’s 29% stake in Snowy Hydro – for a combined sum of $6.2b.